amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

            to decide to open some closed expressions but not others?

-At a high level, we process both regular expression trees, looking for situations where a regular expression is a subcomponent of one format but not the other, and expand such REs (this is where hash-consing provides its greatest benefits).
-Also, we look for instances where a regular expression may be present in one format, but is only contained within a "closed" regular expression in the other, and we expand the closed RE containing the missing RE in this case.
+At a high level, we process both regular expression trees, looking for situations where a closed regular expression is a subcomponent of one format but not the other, and expand such REs (this is where hash-consing provides its greatest benefits).
+As the internals of closed REs are not exposed to GreedySynth, this is necessary to synchronize that closed RE with anything but disconnect.
+Also, we look for instances where a regular expression may be present in one format, but is only contained within a closed regular expression in the other, and we expand the closed RE containing the missing RE in this case.
 We make this apply in a few more places by taking into account how deeply nested within stars certain REs occur.

-BCP: OK.
-Can a short version of that make it into a parenthesis after "closed" above?

 Full details can be found in the prior work on Synthesizing Bijective Lenses (page 16), though in that context, "user-defined data types" are used instead of